schurerlab/OntoJog/readme.md

+[OntoTrot](https://github.com/schurerlab/OntoTrot), an improved version of [OntoJog](https://github.com/schurerlab/OntoJog) designed to be a more advanced ontology generation tool.
 # OntoJog

 OntoJog is a java based program to automatically generate owl files from delimited text files, database tables, or directly from Ontofox.